Tarun-SnoDx/resiliency--spell-corrections/README.md

 - [Help](#help)

 ## Overview
 The Resiliency library provides resilient training code used to improve training goodput (aka training efficiency) of distributed workloads.
 For those unfamiliar with the term "goodput", please read [Google Cloud Goodput Blogpost](https://cloud.google.com/blog/products/ai-machine-learning/goodput-metric-as-measure-of-ml-productivity).
-This library provides resilency features built on-top of [NVIDIA NeMo 2.0](https://github.com/NVIDIA/NeMo) training recipes.
+This library provides resiliency features built on-top of [NVIDIA NeMo 2.0](https://github.com/NVIDIA/NeMo) training recipes.
 Reproducible benchmarks demonstrating high training goodput using this library are defined in [AI-Hypercomputer/gpu-recipes](https://github.com/AI-Hypercomputer/gpu-recipes).

 ### Motivation
 The scale of large distributed AI training jobs results in frequent failures and interruptions.
 This library exists to help minimize the impact of failures and interruptions on training, ultimately improving training goodput for training workloads on Google Cloud.